 Air quality is an essential component in assessing social wellbeing and health status of a community.
 Atmospheric air quality data was collected from the Sentinel 5P Tropomi Satellite which provides daily near real time data for various gases in the atmosphere.
-The mean tropospheric NO2 column density was calculated using the Google earth engine code java script editor resulting in Figure D (in Annex 2) which revealed in the mean NO2 values across the border of Lebanon between year 2018 up to September 2023.
+The mean tropospheric NO2 column density was calculated using the Google earth engine code java script editor resulting in Figure D (in Annex 2) which revealed in the mean NO2 values across the border of Lebanon between year 2018 up to end of year 2023.
 It is clear that the NO2 pollution is concentrated above the Beirut area and decreases when moving east to reach its lowest value in the eastern Bekaa plain.
-The routine maintenance roads of Baabda Caza are overlain as white alignments over the below NO_2 map to have an idea of the ambient air quality in the surrounding area.
+The routine maintenance roads of Zahle Caza are overlain as white alignments over the below NO2 map to have an idea of the ambient air quality in the surrounding area.

-4.1.5 Land use/Land Cover
+4.1.5 Land Use Land Cover

-A Land Use and Land Cover (LULC) analysis was udertaken to determine the distribution of LULC over the whole Caza (% of LULC distribution throughout the Caza are presented Figure F in Annex 2).
-Further the analysis determined as well the % of LULC distribution along the representative road alignments with a fixed buffer of 50 m from roads centerlines (refer to Table K in Annex 2).
-The assessment has disclosed that approximately 20% of the Caza's LULC consists of low density pine forests.
-Furthermore, it was found that a significant 36% of Road B1P2 is bordered by these low-density pine forests.
-The rest of the Caza and assessed roads involve highways and urbanized stretches that are namely flanked by human settlements.
+A Land Use and Land Cover (LULC) analysis was undertaken to determine the distribution of LULC over the whole Caza (% of LULC distribution throughout the Caza are presented Figure F in Annex 2).
+The assessment revealed that 35% of the Caza's LULC is comprised of field crops, 11 % of deciduous trees, and 17 % of grasslands (refer to the LULC map in Annex 2).

+Further the analysis determined as well the % of LULC distribution along the representative road alignments with a fixed buffer of 50 m from roads centerlines (refer to Table N in Annex 2).
+For instance, statistics (% of LULC distribution) for each assessed road indicated that 43% of Road Z2, and 41 % of Road Z1 are bordered by field crops, whereas, 52% of Road Z0 is bordered by grasslands.